306W/rit-market-maker-python/README.md

-# Sample Market Maker For RIT
+# Sample Trading Algorithm For RIT

-This is a very rudimentary implementation of a market making bot for RIT and uses the RIT Client API documented at https://rit.306w.ca/RIT-REST-API-DEV/1.0.3/.
+This is a very rudimentary implementation of a trading algorithm for RIT and uses the RIT Client API documented at https://rit.306w.ca/RIT-REST-API-DEV/1.0.3/.

 ## Setup